 Arbitrageurs: Exploit price differences between markets.

 Futures and options are advanced financial instruments that offer opportunities to hedge risk, speculate, and diversify investments.
 They come with potential benefits such as leverage and flexibility but also carry significant risks, including amplified losses and complexity.
-Investors should thoroughly understand these instruments, market dynamics, and regulatory requirements before engaging in F&O trading.
+Understanding the instruments, market dynamics, and regulatory requirements is essential before engaging in F&O trading.

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.